 This is precisely the time when artists go to work.
 There is no time for despair, no place for self-pity, no need for silence, no room for fear.
 We speak, we write, we do language.
 That is how civilizations heal.

 »Heimat«* is currently being projected in capital letters on every wall of the republic.
 But it's not being used in a sense of empathy and solidarity with the people who have had to flee their Heimat.
 On the contrary, Heimat is being used by right-wing and extreme right forces to exclude the dispossessed and disenfranchised.
-The fourth edition of the Berlin Autumn Salon is subtitled »De-heimatize it!« The term has been borrowed from the essay »De-heimatize Belonging« by Bilgin Ayata, a professor of sociology, in which she criticises Heimat as a term made irredeemable through the colonial and fascist history of violence in Germany and calls for conceiving of other affiliations.
+The fourth edition of the Berlin Autumn Salon is subtitled »De-heimatize it!« The term has been borrowed from the lecture »De-heimatize Belonging« by Bilgin Ayata, a professor of sociology, in which she criticises Heimat as a term made irredeemable through the colonial and fascist history of violence in Germany and calls for conceiving of other affiliations.

 »De-heimatize it!« does not refer to the emotions and poetry attached to a homeland, which are private matters and reserved for each individual.
 It refers to the reactionary upswing in Heimat in the political discourse in Germany.
 In this sense »Heimat« is, and was always, »fatherland« as well and thus inseparably linked with the patriarchy as a concept.
 On an international level as well, it intertwines together the systems of patriarchy, capitalism and racism – currently represented by Trump, Bolsonaro, Putin, Xi Jinping, Erdoğan, Duterte and countless other rulers in the world – that produce exclusions and expropriations, questioning democracy and elemental human rights.